Compliance as a Service for All Verticals

 - Expert Assistance: Simplify the complexity of your IT and compliance by leveraging LightEdge’s experts, technology, and network of partners.
 You can focus on providing value to your customers while we do the heavy lifting.

-- Up-to-Date Practices: LightEdge is continually evaluating regulatory compliance requirements and annually renews our certifications in PCI, HIPAA, HITRUST, SOC 2 Type 2, and more.
+- Up-to-Date Practices: LightEdge is continually evaluating regulatory compliance requirements and annually renews our certifications in PCI, HIPAA, HITRUST, NIST, SOC 2 Type 2, and more.
 Our engineers and security methods help your company reach compliance faster and maintain ongoing compliance.

 - 100% Uptime Guarantee: All of LightEdge’s data centers are highly interconnected via a private, fiber backbone.
 That means if the internet in your entire city went down, you’d still be up & running with us.